Pegzilarginase

 Pegzilarginase, sold under the brand name Loargys, is a medication used for the treatment of hyperargininemia.
+Pegzilarginase is an arginine specific enzyme.

 The most common side effects include allergic reactions.

-Pegzilarginase was approved for medical use in the European Union in December 2023.
+Pegzilarginase was authorized for medical use in the European Union in December 2023, and was approved for medical use in the United States in February 2026.

 Medical uses

-Pegzilarginase is indicated for the treatment of arginase 1 deficiency, also known as hyperargininemia.
+In the EU, pegzilarginase is indicated for the treatment of arginase 1 deficiency, also known as hyperargininemia.

+In the US, pegzilarginase is indicated for the treatment of hyperargininemia in people aged two years of age and older with arginase 1 deficiency, in conjunction with dietary protein restriction.

 Society and culture

 Legal status

-In October 2023, the Committee for Medicinal Products for Human Use adopted a positive opinion, recommending the granting of a marketing authorization under exceptional circumstances for the medicinal product Loargys, intended for the treatment of hyperargininemia.
+In October 2023, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization under exceptional circumstances for the medicinal product Loargys, intended for the treatment of hyperargininemia.
 The applicant for this medicinal product is Immedica Pharma AB.
-Pegzilarginase was approved for medical use in the European Union in December 2023.
+Pegzilarginase was authorized for medical use in the European Union in December 2023.

 Brand names

 Pegzilarginase is the international nonproprietary name.

 Pegzilarginase is sold under the brand name Loargys.